Visual Design

 Common examples:

-• resolve_theme({"theme":"marketing-dark"}) only when CSS variables are unavailable
+• use resolved theme token payloads when CSS variables are unavailable